rodemann/rodemann.github.io/index.md

 My [research](https://rodemann.github.io/_pages/research/) revolves around optimization, online learning, and decision theory.
 I try to render such methods more reliable by representing the involved uncertainties, heavily relying on [imprecise probabilities](https://sipta.org/).
 I am also interested in interpretable machine learning and anything Bayesian.

-My position is partly funded by the Federal Statistical Office of Germany within the co-operation project "Machine Learning in Official Statistics" and I am part of the [the Graduate Center of the Bavarian Research Institute for Digital Transformation (bidt)](https://en.bidt.digital/person/julian-rodemann) within the Bavarian Academy of Sciences (BAS).

-I also [teach](https://rodemann.github.io/_pages/teaching/) several (under)graduate classes at our department and co-supervise bachelor and master theses.
+I enjoy teaching a lot and [teach several (under)graduate classes](https://rodemann.github.io/_pages/teaching/) at our department and co-supervise bachelor and master theses.
 Potential thesis topics under my supervision can be found [here](https://rodemann.github.io/_pages/teaching/).
 Besides, I do [academic student counselling](https://www.statistik.uni-muenchen.de/studium/beratung/index.html) for our Bachelor program "Statistics and Data Science".

+I am part of the [the Graduate Center of the Bavarian Research Institute for Digital Transformation (bidt)](https://en.bidt.digital/person/julian-rodemann) within the Bavarian Academy of Sciences (BAS).
+The graduate center is great chance to learn about digitalization beyond my own research on machine learning and statistics/data science.

 ---